Pop-Code/redux-async-load/README.md

     - If this method return true, and if the component is not marked as loaded in state, the component will call the load method
 - load: (props) => Promise\<any>
     - props Object The props passed to the component
-    - This method must return a promise one load has been done.
+    - This method must return a promise once load has been done.
 Normally, It should returns the result of an async dispatching action
 - shouldReload: (props) => boolean
     - props: Object The props passed to the component
     - If this method return true, the component will call the call method